 Problem: Will a larger blower motor help my air conditioning?
+Can I adjust the speed on my blower motor to blow more air?
 My air conditioner does not seem to be blowing air very hard.